jekil/hardentheworld/Applications/OpenSSH/index.rst

 It is recommended to never use SSH Agent Forwarding, if it is really needed by your use case it is suggested to use the option
 ProxyCommand instead.

+Key storage
+^^^^^^^^^^^

+It is suggested to store your SSH keys in a secure storage and always encrypt your key files using a strong password.
+For example, you may want to store them on a secure and encrypted pendrive and only plug it in when you want to use SSH.

 Increase Key Strength
 ^^^^^^^^^^^^^^^^^^^^^